rakslice/leaix/README.md

 echo nameserver 8.8.8.8 < /etc/resolv.conf
 ```

-Enable tons of debug messages by doing:
+Enable tons of debug messages by setting the `DEBUG` flag on the interface with:
 ```
 ifconfig eth0 debug
 ```